The Legend That Was Earth: Can Human Nature Be Learned?

 The Hyadeans’ not-so-alien characteristics become even less distinct the more they remain in contact with Terran culture.
 While Hyadeans tend to be utilitarian, many admire Terran arts.
 Terran movies, music, and souvenirs are cherished in Chryse.
-The Hyadeans on earth often adopt non-physical human characteristics and traits.
+The Hyadeans on earth often adopt human characteristics and traits.
 For example, one Hyadean starts wearing decorative clothing, whereas the standard garb in Chryse is a grey tunic ensemble.
 Many Hyadeans adopt Terran religions.
 Others, such as Vrel, are fascinated with human altruism and develop concern for others instead of pure self-interest.
-Hogan seems to imply that the question of humanity is based on emotional depth and a sense of oneself as an individual; it seems as if other life forms could actually learn to be humans.
-The protagonist Cade even wonders time from time if "Hyadeans could become even more Terran than Terrans themselves" (Hogan 187).
-It is probable in the context of this novel.
+Hogan implies that the question of humanity is based on emotional depth and a sense of oneself as an individual; it is as if other life forms could actually learn to be humans.
+The protagonist Cade even wonders time from time if "Hyadeans could become even more Terran than Terrans themselves"(Hogan 187).

+Reviews

+The reviews have been mixed.
+The Historical Dictionary of Science Fiction reviewed the book simply as just a "political fantasy."
+Don D'Ammassa, in his Encyclopedia of Science Fiction, called it "less than impressive" and "frequently lethargic," but the alien/human relationships "overcome the ponderous plot."